rss-618/AdaptiveSheet/README.md

 Boolean that determines whether not a nested scroll view will impact sheet movement
 ### Prefers Edge Attached in CompactHeight
 Boolean value that determines whether the sheet attaches to the bottom edge of the screen in a compact-height size class
+### Organic Dismissal
+A completion that executes only when the sheet is dismiss through non-code initiated means. eg.) a user swipes down on the sheet or taps the area behind the sheet if undimmed setting is off where it is dimmed.

 ## Example
 ```